Journal of Austrian-American History: Austrian-American relations

 A central feature of the Austrian-American relationship is the movement of people between the two countries.
 Immigrants and refugees from Austria and the historic Habsburg region have contributed significantly in American achievements in the arts, culture, and sciences, even as these trailblazers have been described as "silent invaders."

 The consequences of economic hardship in the 1920s, together with political instability, and most notably, the lethal persecution of Jews in the wake of the 1938 Anschluss with Nazi Germany forced those Austrians who could to leave the country.
 Frederike Maria Beer-Monti, the only person painted by both Gustav Klimt and Egon Schiele in full-length portraits, managed the Artists' Gallery in New York.
 Graphic designer, artist, and author, Lisl Weil developed a style of drawing that adapted Viennese traditions for high-end American fashion publications, and she collaborated with the Little Orchestra Society, making live drawings with charcoal on a large white canvas while the orchestra performed The Socerer's Apprentice.

-Neverthelless, with few exceptions, as when the U.S. Justice Department barred Austrian president Kurt Waldheim from entering the United States, American public opinion has only occasionally registered the Austrian National Socialist past.

-Following the Second World War, images, tropes -- and not least, revenue -- generated by the tourism industry did much to promote symbols of natural beauty, Alpine purity, and culture, and delivered a comforting, if forgetful, new gloss to the Austrian nation brand.
+Nevertheless, with few exceptions, as when the U.S. Justice Department barred Austrian president Kurt Waldheim from entering the United States, American public opinion has only occasionally registered the Austrian National Socialist past.
+Following the Second World War, images, tropes—and not least, revenue—generated by the tourism industry did much to promote symbols of natural beauty, Alpine purity, and culture, and delivered a comforting, if forgetful, new gloss to the Austrian nation brand.
 Meanwhile, the entertainment industry continues to reshuffle episodes in Austrian-American history, via familiar tropes of imperial Austria, the Cold War, "Coca-Colonization", and more.